A look at COVID-19 reopening plans across the country

 Ontario:

-The province is allowing outdoor concerts, open-air movie screens and performing arts shows as it moves to the next stage in its reopening plan.
+The province is allowing outdoor concerts, open-air movie screens and performing arts shows after moving to the second stage in its reopening plan.

 Audience capacity is capped at 25 per cent of the outdoor space or seating area, with organizers required to have the maximum capacity restrictions visibly posted within the outdoor space.
 All tickets must be sold as reserved seats.